AndyChuang1/dataStructure/LeetCodeProblem/Greddy/1946. Largest Number After Mutating Substring/README.md

 Input: num = "132", change = [9,8,5,0,3,6,4,2,6,8]
 ```

-No flag = Is not Mutating Substring,
+Is not Mutating Substring without flag.
 832
 832
 835